 Fintalent.io is an invite-only platform and we believe in the power of referrals and a closed-loop community.
 Members of our community are able to invite a small number of professionals onto the platform.
 In addition, our team actively scouts for the best talent who have experience in investment banking or have worked at a global top management consultancy.
 All of our community-referred talent and scouted talent are subject to a rigorous screening process.
 As such, over the last 18 months totaling more than 750 hours of onboarding calls, of which only 40% have received an invite-link after the call.

-A freelance M&A consultant is a professional who advises companies on how to grow by acquiring other businesses.
+A freelance mergers and acquisitions consultant is a professional who advises companies on how to grow by acquiring other businesses.
 They help their client companies evaluate the worth of acquisition targets, negotiate prices, and make sense of data like balance sheets and income statements.

-They also provide strategic guidance to companies during the acquisition process, in order to help their clients make informed decisions.
-An M&A consultant may identify potential targets and evaluate how a particular business will fit with a client company’s long-term goals
+Consultants provide strategic guidance to companies during the acquisition process, in order to help their clients make informed decisions.
+A merger and acquisition consultant may identify potential targets and evaluate how a particular business will fit with a client company’s long-term goals

 The role of an M&A consultant ranges from providing strategic advice to CEOs, to assisting in transactions as a trusted advisor, to financing the deal as the lead investment banker.